Rust vs Python: What Are the Differences?

 Ease of coding

 Since Python is designed for simplicity, it has a highly readable code structure and its simple syntax means greater accessibility for developers at all levels.
+Python supports multiple programming paradigms, including functional programming, contributing to its versatility.
 Python’s integration capabilities also mean it can be easily adapted to many development project needs.
 Rust is better geared to system programming and specific use cases, with its higher learning curve making coding slightly more complex.

 Documentation